-The Code of Conduct is thorough and comprehensive, covering various issues and situations in the workplace; however, you may encounter a decision that is not explicitly covered or an instance where a policy seems unclear.
-Don't hesitate to contact your manager or supervisor if you have a question about the meaning or application of a specific policy.
+The Code of Conduct is thorough and comprehensive, covering a range of workplace and off-duty conduct issues.
+However, should you encounter a situation that is not explicitly covered or an instance where a policy seems unclear, don't hesitate to contact your manager or supervisor if you have a question.
 The company's Compliance Hotline can also answer your questions or concerns at 800-453-0801 or vistracorp.ethicspoint.com.
-I encourage you to speak up if you have questions or observe misconduct.
+Please speak up if you have questions or observe misconduct.